KARNATISAITHARUN/documentation/using-inspect-protect/protect/run-protect.md

 # Running ShiftLeft Protect

-ShiftLeft Protect secures applications against exploitation of vulnerabilities by leveraging "code informed" insights.
-ShiftLeft Protect creates runtime security specifications based on identified vulnerabilities discovered by [ShiftLeft Inspect](../../introduction/products.md) during analysis of your code.
-ShiftLeft Protect deploys a ShiftLeft Microagent in-memory alongside your application in production (or other environments such as staging, test, UAT).
-The Microagent is customized to your application's specific shape and weaknesses and connects to a ShiftLeft Proxy server to display events and metrics in the Dashboard.

 Running ShiftLeft Protect is different for Java or .NET Framework applications.
 Before using ShiftLeft Protect, make sure you have met all [product requirements](../../introduction/requirements.md).

 ## Running ShiftLeft Protect for Java Applications